-In managing the technological innovations which set Imagine Supply Chain apart from the other
+In managing the technological innovations that set Imagine Supply Chain apart from the other

-fulfillment houses and 3PLS, George tends towards a cybernetics approach as opposed to an AI
+fulfillment centers and 3PLS, George tends towards a cybernetics approach as opposed to an AI

 approach.
 He does this by placing humans where the human mind can have the most positive impact